Gouderg/neuralib/README.md

 - [X] Create and plot dataset (gnuplot)
 - [ ] set(CMAKE_CXX_FLAGS "-Wall -Wextra")
 - [ ] Do a makefile with specific flag who fit with AMD and Intel.
-- [ ] Add Unit test for tensor class gtest
+- [X] Add Unit test for tensor class cxxtest

 ## Equation use in the projet